Endargo/mixed_messages/README.md

 # Mixed Message v0.1

-Main purpose of this project is to get used to development process involving VSCode, JS, Command Line, Git and GitHub, Markdown and basic JavaScript syntax.
+Main purpose of this project is to get used to development process involving VSCode, Command Line, Git, GitHub, Markdown, Node and basic JavaScript syntax.

 Key part of development process are: